Neight Hill, Himbleton, Droitwich, Worcestershire, WR9 7LE

 Participation in the scheme will encourage children to take part in a wide variety of learning opportunities, it will give families great ideas for places to visit at weekends and in the holidays, it will give children a greater understanding about higher education and will encourage children to start thinking about their future aspirations.

-For those who took part in the summer reading challenge, they already can claim six hours.
-All clubs they have attended at school will be rewarded and there are many clubs now signing up to the scheme.
-In December there is a Graduation scheduled to be held at Worcester University, and very good it is too, and for this the University will be recognising any children who have received 30 hours or more.
+For those who take part in the summer reading challenge, they can claim six hours.
+All clubs they have attended at school will be rewarded and there are many other local clubs now signing up to the scheme.
+Each term there is a Graduation scheduled held at Worcester University, and very good it is too, and for this the University recognising any children who have received 30 hours or more.
 This is actually achievable.

 The cost to take part in the scheme is £5 per child, and for this children will get a passport to learning, regular updates on events at local learning destinations and school based CU activities, certificates to reward their participation and invitations to a free annual graduation event, which parents can also attend.
 Usual charges for clubs and entrance to places of interest are not included in the £5 joining fee.

-If you would like your child to take part in the programme, please contact Mrs Burton or Mrs Hodgson who can arrange registration for you.
+If you would like your child to take part in the programme, please contact Mrs Hodgson who can arrange registration for you.